rtoken-project/rtoken-monorepo/packages/utils/README.md

 # @rtoken/utils

-> NOTE: This package was formerly named "rtoken-analytics".
-There is A LOT going on in this one package, so we may break this apart into smaller individual pieces for each.

 This library provides tools for getting rDAI and rToken data into your dapp.

+> NOTE: This package was formerly named `rtoken-analytics`.
+See the archived repo [here](https://github.com/rtoken-project/rtoken-analytics).

+> :warning: Warning: the code in this package is under active development.
+Please contact the team if you have questions via twitter/discord.

 ## Install